UDParrot/Safer-Planer/README.md

 How to run?

 In the backend folder:
-1. run npm install
+1. npm install
-2. run npm start
+2. npm start

 In the client folder:
-1. run npm install
+1. npm install
-2. run npm start
+2. npm start